Ubisoft Indie Series winner Achimostawinan on the importance of Indigenous stories in gaming

 “Just make.
 A lot of times people are like, ‘oh, I have to have this, I have to have that.’
 Like, you can just have a pen and paper.
 There are lots of free books out there.
 But also find your community.
 Sometimes that can be the hardest thing — just finding the community that’s also making game.
 My big belief is that the Indigenous people that I see most successful in making games have found a group that could support them when things get rough.
 And I think if you’re aspiring, find that group, treat them well, make sure they treat you well, and you’ll probably find yourself taking off a lot faster.
 Because a lot of the load will be taken off.
 That’s what I love about Indigenous game devs — I always feel like somebody’s like, ‘Oh, let me help.
 Let me do what I can.’
 It’s really necessary and it’s really helpful, especially when you’re trying to figure out where to go.”

-Hill Agency: Purity & Decay is set to release later this year on PC, Mac and Nintendo Switch.
+Hill Agency: Purity & Decay is set to release later this year on PC.
 You can wishlist the game on Steam.

 Achimostawinan Games is based on Hamilton, Ontario, which is recognized as being part of the Between the Lakes Treaty or Treaty No. 3.

-Note: Correction: Hill Agency is currently only confirmed to be coming to PC.
-This story previously mentioned Mac and Nintendo Switch as well.
-It has been updated accordingly.